Amateur Radio Exam Sessions

-If you’ve been studying for a new license or upgrade, your next opportunity to take your test is coming up on Saturday, February 22 at 9am.
-The location is Bennett Valley Guild Hall, 4145 Grange Rd, in Santa Rosa.
+If you’ve been studying for a new license or upgrade, your next opportunity to take your test in-person will be Saturday, April 6, 2024.
+The location will be the Bennett Valley Grange Hall in Santa Rosa.

 From Hwy 101, take the Hwy 12 exit east.
 At Farmer’s Lane, turn right and go two blocks to Bennett Valley Rd.
 Turn left onto Bennett Valley for 1.8 miles, where Bennett Valley Rd. meets Yulupa Ave.
 Turn right to stay on Bennett Valley Rd.
 Continue on Bennett Valley Rd for approximately 2.25 miles to Grange Rd.
 Turn right onto Grange Rd.
-Bennett Valley Guild Hall will be approximately 0.5 miles from from Bennett Valley Rd on the right.
+Bennett Valley Grange Hall will be approximately 0.5 miles from from Bennett Valley Rd on the right, at 4145 Grange Rd.

 Candidates should bring the following: